Israel Is a Hot country. The hiking season is generally from October – May.

 - Do not hike alone.

-- WATER!!!!– Dehydration is the greatest danger when hiking in Israel, especially in the desert areas.
+- WATER!!!!– Dehydration is the main danger when hiking in Israel, especially in desert areas.
 So carry plenty of water!!
-As a rule of thumb take 1 liter for every 4 km.
-The amount should vary according to the terrain and the weather.
+As a rule of thumb take 1 liter for every 5-7 km, depending on the terrain and the weather.

-- For In-Depth details about Heat Stroke and Dehydration dangers we recommend to read Ariel’s Checklist
+- For In-Depth details about Heat Stroke and Dehydration dangers we recommend reading Ariel’s Checklist

 - Always check the weather forecast.

-- Never hike inside canyons when there is chance for rain in the desert.
+- Never hike inside canyons when there is a chance for rain in the desert.
 (Risk of flash floods).
 If such risk exists the Israeli Meteorological Service will mention it.

 - Preferably, let someone know where you’re going.

 Most importantly – Use your good judgment.
 Don’t be careless.

-remember, You are hiking on your own risk.
+remember, You are hiking at your own risk.
 You are solely responsible for using your own judgment to safely enjoy your own hiking trip.